Altinn/docs/content/altinn-studio/app-creation/texts/_index.md

 }
 ```

 The order of the variables should match the parameters in the text.
-It is reccomented that the variables
+It is recommended that the variables
 are static throughout the lifecycle of an instance.
 This can be ensured using prefill
 to populate the value in the data model or assigning during instantiation.